bihealth/irods-docker/README.md

 This image uses the Python rule engine for rules.
 For enabling legacy or C++ engines, the user needs to provide their own rule files and add relevant changes to `server_config.json`.

 Images are built and tagged for a specific iRODS release.
-The most recent build is tested to be compatible with iRODS version `4.3.3`.
-Our goal is to keep up with the most recent major release of iRODS.
-Updates for older major versions will not be made.
+The most recent build is tested to be compatible with iRODS version `4.3.4`.
+Our goal is to keep up with the most recent stable release of iRODS.
+Once ugprading to a new major iRODS release, updates for older versions will not be made.

 **NOTE:** Images built for iRODS v4.3.x are **not** compatible with iRODS v4.2 or below.
 See below for instructions on upgrading from an older iRODS v4.2 build of this image.